Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

 Lifestyle Changes to Adopt Before Surgery

 Before you undergo weight loss surgery, it becomes important to assess how you perceive food, how you eat and what you eat.

 Your bariatric surgeon usually hooks you with a nutritional expert who can assess your dietary concerns.

 This expert is concerned with the foods that make up your diet.

 - The types of foods you typically shop for at the grocery store

-- How often you eat out at restaurants
+- How often do you eat out at restaurants

 - How many times you visit the fast food drive-through